-- These hormones regulate the body's metabolism
+- These hormones regulate the body's metabolism.

-- The most common cause of hypothyroidism in the U.S. is Hashimoto's disease
+- The most common cause of hypothyroidism in the U.S. is Hashimoto's disease.

-- Symptoms of hypothyroidism include fatigue, cold intolerance, and joint and muscle pain
+- Symptoms of hypothyroidism include fatigue, cold intolerance, and joint and muscle pain.

 What is hypothyroidism?

-- Brain development
+- brain development

-- Heart and nervous system functions
+- heart and nervous system functions

-- Body temperature
+- body temperature

-- Muscle strength
+- muscle strength

-- Skin dryness
+- skin dryness

-- Menstrual cycles
+- menstrual cycles

-- Cholesterol levels
+- cholesterol levels

-This, in turn, is regulated by the hypothalamus.
+This, in turn, is regulated by the hypothalamus, a region of the brain.
 TSH ensures that enough thyroid hormones are made to meet the needs of the body.

 Hypothyroidism can occur if the thyroid gland fails to work properly, or if the thyroid gland is not stimulated properly by the hypothalamus or pituitary gland.